 What makes these balance transfer cards effective?

 The Chase Slate’s 0% APR promotion for 15 billing cycles on balance transfers is quite good.
 But what really makes the Chase Slate stand out is its unique no-fee promotion: On balance transfers you make within 60 days of opening your account, you won’t pay any fees.
-The 0% intro APR includes purchases too, and afterward reverts to 13.24% to 23.24%.
+The 0% intro APR includes purchases too, and afterward reverts to between 13.24% and 23.24%.
 Plus, no annual fee.